hugorper/excel-2-jsonschema-ui/README.md

 # Excel-2-jsonschema-ui

-THIS FILE reQUIRE UPDATES
+README file outdated

-This project is a desktop app that generate Json-Schema from eExcel file.
+This project is a desktop app that generate Json-Schema from an Excel file.
 It was created with [NW.js][nwjs], for more info [Building a Cross-Platform Desktop App with NW.js][article] on Sitepoint.

-## Requirements

-- [Node.js][nodejs]

 ## Installation